 Hujambo!
 (Hello!) will provide a complete web-based curriculum for introductory Kiswahili organized into twelve units that chronicle the adventures of two American students studying abroad in Tanzania and Kenya for an academic year.
 Learners follow them from their arrival at the airport until they depart home, providing an opportunity to learn about their host families, academic pursuits, and free time with friends.
 Conversations with members of the local community, as well as emails and texts they send to one another, will provide meaningful insight about their encounters with a new culture and how it shapes their view of the larger world.

 Hujambo! will be built following backward design, with units organized thematically to provide a broad overview of Kiswahili language and culture.
 Each unit will introduce the desired learning outcomes, followed by a list of summative performance assessment tasks.
 Units will begin with dialogues or monologues that model the language, cultural content, and targeted grammatical constructions, before moving on to carefully scaffolded comprehension and information gap activities that encourage interaction with classmates.
 Contextualized grammar explanations will be accompanied by computer-graded activities that allow students to work on these new concepts outside of class time.
 Workbooks providing in-class activities and homework assignments will be provided in both downloadable pdf and print-on-demand formats.
-Modules in this project will be released in a serialized fashion, with 3 chapters produced each year and work completed during the summer of 2022.
+Modules in this project will be released in a serialized fashion with work completed during the summer of 2022.